Project Updates & FAQ

 Purpose

-Because the building needs to be renovated, and with the renovation come opportunities to improve spaces and resources inside the building.
-Since the Stratton Student Center became a central part of MIT’s campus in 1968, our community has grown and student life has changed significantly.
+Because the building needs to be renovated, and with the renovation comes opportunities to improve spaces and resources inside the building.
+Since the Stratton Student Center became a central part of MIT’s campus in 1968, our community has grown, and student life has changed significantly.
 The needs and expectations of MIT students evolved over the decades, but the Student Center remained largely static – a combination of 1960’s efficiency and 1980’s charm.
-In addition to making long overdue aesthetic and infrastructure upgrades, the renovated student center will feature a new Wellbeing Lab, a network of new lounges, and community spaces including some designed for dance/movement activities.
-Also, in response to community recommendations, there will be a single-user, gender-inclusive restroom on each floor except for the first, which was originally designed with no restrooms.

 Timeline & Access